-Donated asset, which is recognized as an asset and revenue under U.S. generally accepted accounting principles, is not required to be reported under fund basis of accounting.
-Therefore, for the years ended December 31, 2015 and 2014 miscellaneous income on donated asset in the amount of \$10,000 and \$-, respectively, have been included in the government-wide presentation.
+The gain on the trade in of a vehicle and a donated asset, are recognized as an asset and revenue under U.S. generally accepted accounting principles, but not required to be reported under fund basis of accounting.
+Therefore, for the year ended December 31, 2016 gain on sale of asset in the amount of \$43,937 and for the year ended December 31, 2015 miscellaneous income in the amount of \$10,000 have been included in the government-wide presentation.